bridgetownrb/bridgetown/bridgetown-website/src/_docs/erb-and-beyond.md

 <%%= markdownify some_string_var %>
 ```

+Alternatively, you can author a document with a `.md` extension and configure it via `template_engine: erb` to get processed through ERB.
+(Continue reading for additional information.)

 ## Extensions and Permalinks

 Sometimes you may want to output a file that doesn't end in `.html`.
 Perhaps you want to create a JSON index of a collection, or a special XML feed.
 If you have familiarity with other Ruby site generators or frameworks, you might instinctively reach for the solution where you use a double extension, say, `posts.json.erb` to indicate the final extension (`json`) and the template type (`erb`).

-Bridgetown doesn't do anything with double extensions by default, but you can use them regardless—as long as you also set the file's permalink using front matter.
+Bridgetown doesn't support double extensions but rather provides a couple of alternative mechanisms to specify your template engine of choice.
+The first option is to set the file's permalink using front matter.
 Here's an example of `posts.json.erb` using a [custom permalink](/docs/structure/permalinks):

 ```eruby
 ---